 ‘I walked with my reason

 keeping a little distance from me.’

-In researching this post, I learned that another of my favourite poets, Norman MacCaig, will feature on the new RBS £10 note, along with the scientist Mary Somerville.
-According to Birlinn, Somerville’s portrait will be shown alongside an illustration of Burntisland Beach, one of the prettiest parts of Scotland, seen from the railway as it wends it way towards Kinghorn, Kirkcaldy and Dundee.
+In researching this post, I learned that another of my favourite poets, Norman MacCaig, features on the new RBS £10 note, along with the scientist Mary Somerville.
+According to Birlinn, Somerville’s portrait is shown alongside an illustration of Burntisland Beach, one of the prettiest parts of Scotland, seen from the railway as it wends it way towards Kinghorn, Kirkcaldy and Dundee.
 As much as I don’t massively like RBS, I like their style.
 I’m glad I use my card more, if I have to keep banknotes as mementoes.

 Thanks for reading.
 For more about Nan Shepherd on this blog, please see my recent post The Living Mountain, as well as Glasgow Women’s Library, Notes From Walnut Tree Farm, Conversations and Scriveners.
 If you like the blog, please do read some more or even follow, should you wish.